dirigible-io/dirigible-io.github.io/docs-help/docs/development/concepts/extensions.md

 Extension Definitions
 ===

-Extensibility is an important requirement for business applications built to follow custom processes in Line of Business(LoB) areas.
+Extensibility is an important requirement for business applications built to follow custom processes in Line of Business (LoB) areas.
 In the cloud toolkit, a generic description of the extension points and extensions is provided without explicitly defining the contract.
 This a simple but powerful way to define extensions.

 Extension Points
 ---

-An `Extension Point` is the place in the core module, which is expected to be enhanced by particular custom created modules.
-It is a simple `JSON` formated `*.extensionpoint` file and can be placed anywhere in your project.
+An extension point is the place in the core module, which is expected to be enhanced by particular custom created modules.
+It is a simple JSON formated `*.extensionpoint` file and can be placed anywhere in your project.

 ```json
 {